grafalex82/ut88/README.md

 - `0xf815`    - Print a byte in a 2-digit hexadecimal form (A - byte to print)
 - `0xf818`    - Print a NULL-terminated string at the cursor position (HL - pointer to the string)

-The character output function in the UT-88 OS Monitor is slightly more simplified compared to its counterpart, MonitorF, and lacks support for the Esc-Y cursor positioning sequence.
+The character output function in the UT-88 OS Monitor is slightly simplified compared to its MonitorF counterpart, and lacks support for the Esc-Y cursor positioning sequence.
 The scrolling behavior, where the cursor moves beyond the last line is similar to that of MonitorF.

 Two scroll modes are supported:
 - Continuous scroll, similar to MonitorF: When the screen is entirely filled, it scrolls up by one line, and a new line is printed in the freed last line.